Falling from Earth

 Falling From Earth is Zeneddine's first feature film.

 Synopsis

-Youssef, a wise fool, lives in the remains of a building, collecting photographs of happy people.
-Behind each photograph lie millions of implosions of a city wounded by time.
-Chapter after chapter, they are all still waiting for ...
-Beirut.
+Set within a damaged building, the story centers on Youssef and his collection of photographs depicting happy individuals.
+The narrative explores the juxtaposition between these images and the reality of a city scarred by time and war, specifically focusing on the atmosphere of modern Beirut.

 Director's Statement

 I started shooting the film 3 years ago with a crew of mostly first-timers.
 The film was interrupted several times and so I would continue shooting every six months for a couple of days; the financial strain was burdening.... and I was falling apart at times.

 The project started with the internal fear and heaviness that I had felt due to post-war trauma after I returned to Beirut.
 It was in no way the physical war that had affected me: I had not lived it.
 But I could not ignore how mute and destroyed most of us are, despite the effort we put in denying and defying it all through our survival instincts.... but I also could not ignore that I was falling deep in love with the undying city.
 Some time later, when ‘another’ war broke out, I did remember the SOUND of it...
 It was haunting me everywhere I went, just like it does to the main character of the film: it has become our shadow and greatest enemy.

 Through different chapters that somehow represent several key dates in the perpetual conflict(s), I watch my characters lost and voiceless turning around in circles, still searching or waiting for a ‘no way’ out... indeed a ‘no way’ out, for they are not fallen angels, they are simple humans FALLING FROM EARTH and craving to stay in Beirut, where angels are reborn...